Smart-Sej/NFL_Analysis/README.md

 In the NFL, data-driven analysis enables thorough analysis of player ability, team alignment, and game flow.

-RStudio and Shiny webapp is used in this study to analyse and visualize player performance data, giving actionable insights to analysts, coaches, and fans.
+RStudio and Shiny webapp are used in this study to analyse and visualize player performance data, giving actionable insights to analysts, coaches, and fans.

-This Project was conducted under the guidance of sir Rajeshkannan, our course faculty.
+This Project was conducted under the guidance of Sir Rajeshkannan, our course faculty.
-The documentation of the 1st review is proviede in the file
+The documentation of the 1st review is provided in the file
       Review_1.pdf.